What Books Should You Read?

 Young, “independent minds” are “perishing in silence, unknown and unnoticed”.
 They are destroyed by a “cult of irrationality” including our “academic and cultural Establishment”.
 Rand discusses the grave problem.

 Chapter: How to Read (and Not to Write)

 Rand does a close reading of a New York Times editorial, and highlights some typical anti-reason writing.
 Learning how to read closely is one of the best skills you could develop.

 David Deutsch (1953-present) is physicist and philosopher.
 His books contain concise explanations of Popperian epistemology.
-He improved on Popper and is a better writer, so read him first.
-I recommend reading FoR before BoI.
+I suggest reading Deutsch before Popper, and I recommend reading FoR before BoI.
 The main chapters discussing Popperian philosophy are FoR ch.
-1, 3, 7-8 and BoI ch.
+1, 3-4, 7-8 and BoI ch.
 1-4, 10, 13.
 All the ideas fit together, so I recommend everything (except the time travel and singularity parts in FoR).

 Deutsch’s first book connects four major topics: the philosophy of knowledge, evolution, the theory of computation, and quantum physics.
 Learn about how to think rationally, while also finding out about parallel universes, virtual reality, life, universality, and how to know what’s real (and how to refute solipsism).
 Deutsch explains that all our ideas can be mistaken – even mathematical “proofs” – and how to handle that.

 Deutsch writes about reason and where it can lead: unbounded progress.
 He covers topics like science, universality, artificial intelligence, beauty, and voting systems.
 But what’s most important is the underlying philosophy and the explanations of how knowledge is and isn’t created.
 Deutsch also presents his breakthrough idea about rational and anti-rational memes.